uniquedev200/SUVIDHA-BACKEND/README.md

 The SUVIDHA backend is being developed with a strong focus on security, scalability, and production readiness.

-Currently,the secure auth using JWT and otp,HTTPS and TLS have been completed.This ensures a secure access to the kiosk services with any goverment ID and registered phone number using OTP.
+The secure auth using JWT and otp,HTTPS and TLS have been completed.This ensures a secure access to the kiosk services with any goverment ID and registered phone number using OTP.

-With the security part handled , now we will implement the other routes to connect with our mock databases and ai models and seamlessly deliver needed data to the frontend of the kiosk application.
+**Update**:Finished initial implementing and testing of JWT-secured bills and payments listing with status-based filtering using mock database

 This backend is being designed to try and provide a secure and easy access to goverment services via the kiosk to all citizens